Skip to content

 How 6 Billion Tonnes Stays Together

-The primary force at work here is gravity.
-On the surface of a neutron star, the gravitational pull is roughly 2 billion times stronger than gravity on Earth.
+The primary force at play is gravity, which on the surface of a neutron star is roughly 2 billion times stronger than Earth’s.
+This immense gravitational pull is what compacts matter to an almost unimaginable degree.

-If you dropped a marshmallow onto the surface of a neutron star, the impact would release as much energy as a nuclear bomb.
-This is because the acceleration is so extreme.
+Were you to drop a marshmallow onto the surface of a neutron star, its acceleration would be so extreme that the impact would release energy comparable to a nuclear bomb.
+This illustrates the staggering power of the gravitational field.

 Real-World Implications and Research